0xharib/0xharib.github.io/_posts/2023-06-02-piyush-gupta-vasant-dhar-ai.md

 Here are some excerpts I thought were especially interesting:

-## The Five Stages of Enterprise Journey with AI
+## The Six Stages of Enterprise Journey with AI

 HB's Notes: A very succinct and representative story of what Enterprises especially BFSI / Healthcare have seen with AI / Automation.